 The land on which Griffith Observatory sits was once a part of a Spanish settlement known as Rancho Los Felis.
 The Spanish Governor of California bequeathed it to Corporal Vincente Felis in the 1770s.
-The land stayed in the Felis family for over a century, being subdivided through generations, until Griffith, a wealthy mining speculator, purchased what remained of the rancho in 1882.
-On December 16, 1896, he donated 3,015 acres of Rancho Los Felis to the City of Los Angeles in order to create a public park in his name.
+The land stayed in the Felis family for over a century, being subdivided through generations, until Griffith, a wealthy mining speculator, purchased what remained of the Rancho in 1882.
+On December 16, 1896, he donated 3,015 acres of Rancho Los Felis to the City of Los Angeles to create a public park in his name.
 On December 12, 1912, he offered the City of Los Angeles $100,000 for an observatory to be built on the top of Mount Hollywood to be fully owned and operated by the City of Los Angeles.
 The dedication and formal opening of Griffith Observatory took place amid much fanfare on May 14, 1935.
 On that day, the Griffith Trust transferred ownership of the building to the City of Los Angeles.

 Getting There and Parking

-Some of my favorite things are the swinging pendulum that shows the earths rotation, the live view of the sun and the periodic table with the actual elements inside of it.
+Some of my favorite things are the swinging pendulum that shows the earth’s rotation, the live view of the sun, and the periodic table with the actual elements inside of it.

 The coil is turned on a half dozen or so times a day, and it is worth staying around to see it.